msv-lab/angelix/README.md

 ## Installation ##

-Angelix is distrubuted in source code form and pre-installed in VirtualBox image.
+Angelix is distributed in source code form and pre-installed in VirtualBox image.
 The VirtualBox image also contains Angelix ICSE'16 and SemFix ICSE'13 evaluation results.

 ### Option 1: VirtualBox image ###